ray-project/kuberay/docs/guidance/FAQ.md

 ## Questions

-### Why are my worker pods stuck in `Init:0/1` status, how can I troubleshoot the worker init container?
+### Why are my worker Pods stuck in `Init:0/1` status, how can I troubleshoot the worker init container?

-Worker pods might be stuck in `Init:0/1` status for several reasons.
-The default worker init container only progresses when the GCS server in the head pod is ready.
+Worker Pods might be stuck in `Init:0/1` status for several reasons.
+The default worker init container only progresses when the GCS server in the head Pod is ready.
 Here are some common causes for the issue:
-- The GCS server process failed in the head pod.
-Inspect the head pod logs for errors related to the GCS server.
+- The GCS server process failed in the head Pod.
+Inspect the head Pod logs for errors related to the GCS server.
 - Ray is not included in the `$PATH` in the worker init container.
 The init container uses `ray health-check` to check the GCS server status.
 - The cluster domain is not set correctly.
 See [cluster-domain](#cluster-domain) for more details.
 The init container uses the Fully Qualified Domain Name (FQDN) of the head service to connect to the GCS server.
-- The worker init container shares the same ImagePullPolicy, SecurityContext, Env, VolumeMounts, and Resources as the worker pod template.
+- The worker init container shares the same ImagePullPolicy, SecurityContext, Env, VolumeMounts, and Resources as the worker Pod template.
 Any setting requiring a sidecar container could lead to a deadlock.
 Refer to [issue 1130](https://github.com/ray-project/kuberay/issues/1130) for additional details.

-If none of the above reasons apply, you can troubleshoot by disabling the default worker init container injection and adding your test init container to the worker pod template.
+If none of the above reasons apply, you can troubleshoot by disabling the default worker init container injection and adding your test init container to the worker Pod template.

 ### I do not want to use the default worker init container, how can I disable the auto-injection and add my own?

-The default worker init container is used to wait for the GCS server in the head pod to be ready.
+The default worker init container is used to wait for the GCS server in the head Pod to be ready.
 It is defined [here](https://github.com/ray-project/kuberay/blob/master/ray-operator/controllers/ray/common/pod.go#L207).
 To disable the injection, set the `ENABLE_INIT_CONTAINER_INJECTION` environment variable in the KubeRay operator to `false` (applicable only for versions after 0.5.0).
 Helm chart users can make this change [here](https://github.com/ray-project/kuberay/blob/master/helm-chart/kuberay-operator/values.yaml#L74).
-Once disabled, you can add your custom init container to the worker pod template.
+Once disabled, you can add your custom init container to the worker Pod template.
 More details can be found in [PR 1069](https://github.com/ray-project/kuberay/pull/1069).

 ### How can I set the custom cluster domain if mine is not `cluster.local`?